-Cumberland Ecology Pty Ltd (Cumberland Ecology) has been commissioned by Cooks Cove Inlet to update the prior flora and fauna assessment of the Planning Proposal boundary (hereafter referred to as the 'subject site') (Figure 1), following updates to layout plans in response to the Gateway determination.
+Cumberland Ecology Pty Ltd (Cumberland Ecology) has been commissioned by Cooks Cove Inlet to update the prior flora and fauna assessment of the Planning Proposal boundary (hereafter referred to as the 'subject site') (Figure 1), in response to comments received from the DPE Environment and Heritage Group (EHG), DPI Fisheries, and Council.
+The comments are mainly focused on the width of the riparian buffer to the Cooks River, the impacts on the Green and Golden Bell Frog and future land use zoning.
+Some also cover proposed mitigation and compensatory measures associated with a future development within the subject site.